 Prayer:

 Lord Jesus, thank You for the example of Joanna, who boldly followed You and supported Your ministry.
 Help me to be devoted, generous, and courageous in my witness.
-May I use all You have given me to serve Your kingdom and proclaim the good news of Your resurrection.
+May I use all You have given me to serve Your Kingdom and proclaim the good news of Your resurrection.
 Empower me to be a faithful witness in my community.
 Amen.

 Scripture: